 The full tree lost a few percentage points of accuracy on its precision and recall, as compared to when minor degree of accuracy (precision down to 92.7% from 96.8% and recall down to 92.5% from 96.7%).
 There were two leave-out-one trees that scored particularly well, and resolution of these trees showed favorable results.
 The leave-out-one tree gained as much as 13% in precision and recall, as compared to with no importance filtering.
 The two leave-out-one trees do better than the random permutation experiment and the single-value predictions every time and by a larger margin than initial tests showed.

 With these results, there is a greater degree of reliability from these trees.
-Overfitting remains a concern, but with the leave-out-one trees doing well, the predicting power is more clear.
+Overfitting remains a concern, but with the leave-out-one trees doing well, the predicting [prediction] power is more clear [what does “more clear” mean?].
 Between the two leave-out-one trees, the one with a lower threshold (importance > 0.0 std’s) did slightly better on the full tree, but this tree also had more variables.
 Fewer variables suggests a lesser possibility of overfitting, so the tree with the higher threshold (importance > 0.8 std’s) is likely of greater future interest.

 Finally, the importance values of the predictors on the full trees are given below.
 As explained, only predictors scoring above a threshold importance on the full tree were used to rebuild the tree.
 Then, the predictors that are shown are those with an importance +1 std on the rebuilt tree.
+[Ok, so I hope that my corrections to the writing suggest other corrections as you reread the entire paper.
+More active voice.
+More thought in choice of superlatives.
+The writing is generally good, but it could still use improvement.
+As far as work is concerned.
+In order to avoid polluting the testing set, please use both your standard deviation approach and the approach of simply identifying the top 5 predictors on the full tree of 90% of the data and then testing it on the remaining 10%.]

 Full tree, importance threshold = 0.0 std’s